mudit5bachhawat/justgrab/README.md

+# DEPRECATED
 # JustGrab
-JustGrab is a GUI application for extracting data infromation from JustDial.com.
-JustDial is an Indian company providing search services all over India, over the Phone, Web, Mobile and SMS.
-JustGrab grabs all the information from a single search of JustDial.
+JustGrab is a GUI application for extracting data information from JustDial.

+# TODOs
+* Update the xpath schemas
+* Complete UI Code
+* Clean code and handle errors
+* Merge Files

 # Dependencies
 * `Python 2.7`